Instructors may place physical or electronic course materials on reserve for student use.

 *If the instructor declines to choose a loan period the Reserves Unit will default item loan period to 2 hour in library use only.

 E-reserves may consist of articles, book excerpts, chapters, links to online resources, notes, old exams, syllabi and other course materials.
-Blackboard is required for use of e-reserves, as students must authenticate through Blackboard and click a link to access the course reserves program, Leganto.
-Instructors who wish to use e-reserves should submit their reserve requests to the library, using the online course reserves request form, and set up the Leganto tool in Blackboard.
+Canvas is required for use of e-reserves, as students must authenticate through Canvas and click a link to access the course reserves program.
+Instructors who wish to use e-reserves should submit their reserve requests to the library using the online course reserves request form and set up the Course Reserves Reading List in Canvas.

 While each library on campus houses a Reserves Unit, the primary Reserves Unit is located at the main circulation desk on the First Floor of Holland and Terrell Libraries.